Learn what amateur blogging mistakes to avoid so that you can start a successful blog from the start.

 While I did write many posts with good quality content, it wasn’t what my audience was searching for.
 And I didn’t realize it until much later when I learned how to do keyword research properly.

 Enter keyword research.
-By utilizing a keyword research tool, such as Keywords Everywhere, Keyword Surfer, or my personal favorite, Keysearch, you can search for keywords and find out how much search volume each key phrase is getting every month.
+By utilizing a keyword research tool, such as Keywords Everywhere, Keyword Surfer, Semrush (grab a free trial here), Keysearch, you can search for keywords and find out how much search volume each key phrase is getting every month.

 The keyword, Florida vacation spots, has an average of 5,400 searches every month.
 The right side gives you closely related keyword suggestions, along with their search volume for every month.

 This keyword tool is a free extension for your browser.
 Another free browser extension to use is Keywords Everywhere.